Elixir Versus JavaScript

 module.exports = Garden;

-And while I'm not claiming either are perfect they probably represent a similar quality (within each language).
+And while I'm not claiming either is perfect, they probably represent a similar quality (within each language).
 A few observations:

-• Javascript one took less time to write (okay, I've used it a lot more).
+• The JavaScript one took less time to write (okay, I've used it a lot more).

-• In Javascript I created the chunk function, in Elixir it is included in standard library.
+• In JavaScript, I created the chunk function; in Elixir, it is included in the standard library.

-• Elixir one is properly functional, but so is (mostly) the Javascript one.
-The solution demanded the results via a constructor (yuck) so there is some this assignment and the chunk function internally mutates an array but otherwise all is functional.
+• The Elixir one is properly functional, but so is (mostly) the JavaScript one.
+The solution demanded the results via a constructor (yuck), so there is some this assignment, and the chunk function internally mutates an array, but otherwise, all is functional.

-• Elixir has a typespec (but adding with Flow would have been easy, the requisite build system less so).
+• Elixir has a typespec (but adding one with Flow would have been easy; the requisite build system, less so).

 • Elixir was probably more fun to write